scuzzydude/asimov/asimov.md

 *The Curse of The Asterisk*, is no matter how much money you spent on players, or how many hats and jersey you might sell, no matter what movie stars show up at your games, the Yankees and the Dodgers will never be as valuable in the genius economy as the Astros.

-And even thought I pretty much spelled out how I was going to implement the curse, I don't think you Dodgers and Yankee fans will be able to figure it out.
+And even though I spelled out how I was going to implement the curse, I don't think you Dodgers and Yankee fans will be able to figure it out.
 So I'll guess I'll get a reputation as a cheater.

-Well, you know what?
+Well, you know what.
 I'll have some good company.

 # Ethical Revolution